Jamestown 400th Anniversary silver dollar

 The Jamestown 400th Anniversary silver dollar is a commemorative coin issued by the United States Mint in 2007.
-The coin commemorates the 400th year after the founding of Jamestown, the first permanent English settlement in North America.
+The coin commemorates the 400th anniversary of the founding of Jamestown, the first permanent English settlement in North America.
 The coin was released alongside the Jamestown 400th Anniversary half eagle.

 Legislation

-The Jamestown 400th Anniversary Commemorative Coin Act of 2004 was introduced into the House of Representatives on May 1, 2003 by Representative Jo Ann Davis of Virginia.
-The bill was approved by the House the following year on July 14, 2004 and by the Senate on July 20.
+The Jamestown 400th Anniversary Commemorative Coin Act of 2004 was introduced into the House of Representatives on May 1, 2003, by Representative Jo Ann Davis of Virginia.
+The bill was approved by the House the following year on July 14, 2004, and by the Senate on July 20.
 The bill was signed into law by President George W. Bush on August 6, 2004.
 The law authorized the minting of both a silver dollar and a gold half eagle commemorating the founding of Jamestown.

 Designs

 The obverse of the coin features an African woman, John Smith and an American Indian man, intended to represent the diversity of the colony's inhabitants.
 Jamestown is represented by a stockade and building in the background.
 The obverse was designed by Donna Weaver and sculpted by Don Everhart.
 The reverse of the coin depicts the Susan Constant, the Godspeed, and the Discovery, the three ships that brought the colonists to Jamestown.
 The same ships were depicted on the Virginia state quarter issued in 2000, which also celebrated the quadricentennial founding of Jamestown.
 The reverse was designed by Susan Gamble through the recent Artistic Infusion Program and sculpted by Charles L. Vickers.
 The Citizens Coinage Advisory Committee approved the designs on January 24, 2006, although some objections were made about using the phrase "Founding Jamestown" on the obverse.
 The Commission of Fine Arts recommended the designs to Acting Director of the Mint David Lebryk on February 16, suggesting a change in the depiction of the water on the reverse.
-The designs were unveiled to the public by the Mint on August 16, 2006 in a ceremony hosted by Jamestown 2007.
+The designs were unveiled to the public by the Mint on August 16, 2006, in a ceremony hosted by Jamestown 2007.